Years 1680-1699

 In a bird's-eye view demonstrating a remarkable control of the topographic representation, boats travel around the many islands of a river.
 It depicts dense poulations in their daily life and may be the terminal end of the still incomplete sixth scroll.

 The tweet below shows a detail.
-Please watch the video shared by Sotheby's.
+Please watch the video shared by the auction house.

 In a bird's-eye view demonstrating a remarkable control of the topographic representation, boats travel around the many islands of a river.
 It depicts dense poulations in their daily life and may be the terminal end of the still incomplete sixth scroll.

 The tweet below shows a detail.
-Please watch the video shared by Sotheby's.
+Please watch the video shared by the auction house.

 Single-owner collection of Chinese paintings @Sothebys after 25 years off the market. https://t.co/eMYfycoQK2 pic.twitter.com/aWOpS6WtaM